awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 ## Release notes<a name="memory-instance-limits"></a>
 + R5 and R5d instances feature a 3\.1 GHz Intel Xeon Platinum 8000 series processor from either the first generation \(Skylake\-SP\) or second generation \(Cascade Lake\)\.
 + R5a and R5ad instances feature a 2\.5 GHz AMD EPYC 7000 series processor\.
-+ R6g instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
++ R6g and R6gd instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
 + Instances built on the Nitro System have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed
   + [Elastic Network Adapter \(ENA\) drivers](enhanced-networking-ena.md) must be installed